Appendix III: Word Wise

 before the appliance will work normally, the Board will, at the request of the consumer within a reasonable period and during normal working hours

-and subject to the conditions and exceptions set out in paragraphs two and three below, repair or replace such components free of charge
+and subject to the conditions and exceptions set out in paragraphs two and three below, repair or replace such components free of charge.
+(South

 Wales Electricity Board)3